lincw6666/IOT-Project/README.md

 - `is_collision_cnt`: We stop every thing while game over.
 After is_collision_cnt greater than the threshold, we reset the game.
 - `score_text`: The words show on the top right of the screen.
 - `score`: The score we get now.
+- `iot_lag`: Sometimes IOTtalk takes a lot of time to update.
+I call this "iot_lag".
+If iot_lag is too long, stop  moving the snake until next IOTtalk update.

 ---